Joshua 1 – God’s Commission to Joshua

 a.
 After the death of Moses: Moses (who exemplified the law of God) could not lead Israel into the land of promise and rest.
 This all happens after the death of Moses.

 c.
 Moses’ assistant: Joshua was prepared by faithful service in small things, in being Moses’ assistant.
 Redpath tells of a motto over a kitchen sink: “Divine service is conducted here three times daily.”
-The motto is true, and great men and women are prepared by faithfulness to the small things.
+The motto is true, and great men and women are prepared by faithfulness in the small things.

 2. (2-3) Am giving and have given.